JetBrains/intellij-scala-bundle/README.md

 It's possible to include more example projects in the bundle.

-Distributors of the bundle must display the text of [bundle agreement](src/main/resources/BundleAgreement.html) (or link to that text) on download page.
+Distributors of the bundle must display the text of [bundle agreement](src/main/resources/patch/BundleAgreement.html) (or link to that text) on download page.

 Please note that this bundle is not supposed to replace the usual way people download, install, configure and update each of those components.
-The main goal of the bundle is to provide a bootstrap distribution for educational purposes ([more on intended use cases](https://youtrack.jetbrains.com/issue/SCL-11406)).
+The main goal of the bundle is to provide a bootstrap distribution for educational purposes.